Skip to main content

 In patients with PCOS, erythrocytes (red blood cells) show clear signs of this oxidative damage, including increased tyrosine phosphorylation of Band 3 protein and protein glutathionylation.
 These are biomarkers indicating that the cell’s antioxidant defense systems, primarily the glutathione (GSH) system, are overwhelmed.

 Inositol therapy demonstrates a capacity to mitigate this oxidative burden.
-By improving and normalizing glucose metabolism, MI/DCI administration reduces the primary source of excess ROS production.
+By improving insulin sensitivity and normalizing glucose metabolism, MI/DCI administration reduces the primary source of excess ROS production.
 Studies have shown that treatment with myo-inositol can reverse the markers of oxidative stress in erythrocytes, leading to a reduction in Band 3 tyrosine phosphorylation and a restoration of cytosolic glutathione content.

 This antioxidant effect is a critical component of its therapeutic action.
 By quenching the inflammatory fire at a cellular level, inositol helps to protect the integrity of the insulin signaling apparatus and restore a more favorable biochemical environment.
 This reduction in systemic oxidative stress contributes to the overall resilience of the endocrine system, protecting it from the progressive damage that characterizes chronic metabolic disease.